eric-p-hutchins/code-dream/README.md

       often.
 Instead, jump through the source in some regular pattern so that a variety is seen

+* Allow setting generated GIF file name

+* Fix GIF color maps to use whatever colors it needs instead of using grayscale

 * Make a way to export to .mov directly so that I don't need to screen record to actually get the background video

+* ~~Make a way to export to animated .gif~~

 * ~~Ability to use multiple files and possibly specify directories to use~~